 Improving your gaming laptop’s performance can sometimes be done without upgrading your components.
 There are several things you can do to improve your gaming experience, such as updating your drivers, cleaning your laptop’s fans and vents, and using a cooling pad.
 If you don’t mind shortening your component’s life span by a bit, you could also consider overclocking your laptop.
 Overclocking is the process of making your computer run faster than it was initially designed to run.

 Buying a new gaming laptop can sometimes be more affordable than upgrading an old one.
 If your notebook computer is more than a few years old, the more recent models will have much better hardware and performance than your current laptop.
 Consider how much money you’re willing to spend to improve your gaming experience before deciding if upgrading is the best option.
 A new gaming laptop can provide you with a longer lifespan for your gaming experience and might be the better option in the long run.
-If you’re looking for a new gaming laptop, check out the best gaming laptops under $700.
+If you’re looking for a new gaming laptop, check out this buying guide.